 On Friday May 3, Esperanza Academy 8th grade student Jadrian Muniz-Colon and fellow student Sariyah Sanabria were honored at the School District of Philadelphia building as city finalists in the Do the Write Thing essay contest.
 The EA students were two of six finalists chosen out of over 400 students in the city, and Jadrian was ultimately selected as the winner of this year’s contest.

 Upon receiving his award, Jadrian looked like he was in shock.
 “This is weird,” he said, “It feels good; it’s just weird.”

 Calling a win weird may seem strange to some, but those who know Jadrian understand.

 He is not a straight A student.
 In fact, he failed all his classes the first semester of this year.
 He ended last year on final warning.
-He struggles with ADD and ODD.
 Yet, he is a brilliant and sweet kid and was placed in all honors classes this year because Esperanza believes that a student’s past shouldn’t dictate their future, and everyone should have the opportunity and support to pursue success.
 It has taken a team of teachers, counselors, administrators and Jadrian himself to get here: passing all his classes, winning essay contests, and making connections that will change the course of his future.